 1. Manufacturer’s Recommendation

-In basic terms, grade defines the viscosity of the oil at different temperatures.
-It is usually indicated through a series of numbers like 15W40, 10W40 etc.
+The grade of motorcycle oil is the viscosity of the oil at different temperatures.
+It’s usually indicated through a series of numbers like 15W40 or 10W40.

 If there is “W” in between the numbers, it indicates a multigrade oil.
-Now you may ask what are multigrade oils?
-These are oils which have different grades, depending on the temperature outside.
-It is a common phenomenon that viscosity of oil is more in winters and less in summers.
+These are oils that have different grades, depending on the temperature outside.
+The viscosity of the oil is more in winters and less in summers.
 Multigrade oils help you in dealing with this problem.

-Engine oil additives are the one’s added to improve the performance of the primary oil being added to the engine.
-Mainly, they help refine the engine by better lubrication of the stock oil.
+Engine oil additives are the ones added to improve the performance of the primary oil being added to the engine.
+They help refine the engine by better lubrication of the stock oil.